Meet the Bariatric Surgery Team

 Chris, Bariatric Nurse Manager, has 20+ years of experience in the bariatric specialty, as well as 35+ years of experience nursing.
 One of the first nurses in the area to receive her bariatric nurse certification, she is also certified in diabetes (Certified Diabetes Educator retired) and stress management (Certified Stress Management Consultant).
 Chris’s areas of expertise include care of gastric sleeve, gastric band, and gastric bypass patients, and she has been honored with “Manager of the Quarter,” “Employee of the Month,” and various clinical excellence awards.
 Above all else, she compassionately coaches all clients through their continuum of care, so that they may safely and successfully reach their weight-loss goals.

 Lead Bariatric Dietitian

-Andrea Bookoff, MS, RD, has been a dietitian with the Jefferson Health - New Jersey Bariatric Surgery Program for about a year.
+Andrea Bookoff, MS, RD, is the lead bariatric dietitian with the Jefferson Health - New Jersey Bariatric Surgery Program.
 She earned her MS in Nutrition and Exercise Physiology from Columbia University, New York, NY, and completed her dietetic internship at Brigham and Women's Hospital, Boston, MA.
 She also holds a Certificate of Training in Obesity Interventions for Adults from the Commission on Dietetic Registration.